 Abuse and malpractice in the oil and gas sector in Nigeria is well documented and deeply entrenched.
-Corruption distorts policy and politics and undermines the potential for revenues to be used to accelerate economic and social development.
-By seeking out different strands of commitment for reform, within government and outside, FOSTER provides organisations with an interest in improving governance with a mixture of direct technical assistance and arms-length support.
+Corruption distorts policy and politics, and undermines the potential for revenues to be used to accelerate economic and social development.
+By seeking out different strands of commitment for reform, within government and outside, FOSTER provided organisations that had an interest in improving governance with a mixture of direct technical assistance and arms-length support.

 Oil accounts for around 80 per cent of Nigeria’s government revenues and 95 per cent of foreign exchange earnings.
 Despite its potential, oil wealth in Nigeria has not translated into development gains.
 Poverty and unemployment are widespread with 64 per cent of the population living on less than US $1.25 per day and just 12 per cent of the labour force in formal paid employment.

 Typical of a number of resource-rich countries, Nigeria is one of the lowest ranking countries in the UN Human Development Index.
-A lack of transparency and the absence of reliable oil sector information, weak relations between the state and civil society and a deeply embedded culture of malpractice have all resulted in a huge gap between a wealthy elite and the rest of the population.
+A lack of transparency and the absence of reliable oil sector information, weak relations between the state and civil society, and a deeply embedded culture of malpractice have all resulted in a huge gap between a wealthy elite and the rest of the population.

 FOSTER was established on the assumption that positive institutional changes in governance can result from working opportunistically and strategically with pro-reform forces.
 Whether through individuals or institutions, pockets of effectiveness can be found that have the potential to influence a reform process.
 By facilitating the strengthening of laws, policies, capabilities and systems, it is possible to improve the governance of the sector.

-Areas of work to date include:
+Areas of work include:

 - Supporting the establishment of a specialist oil and gas unit within central government to strengthen oversight of revenues from the sector;

-- Presenting analysis to a Select Committee whose findings were subsequently presented to the President and widely covered in the local and international press;
+- presenting analysis to a Select Committee whose findings were subsequently presented to the President and widely covered in the local and international press;

-- Supporting international initiatives to strengthen transparency in the sector such as the Nigeria Natural Resource Charter and the Nigeria EITI;
+- supporting international initiatives to strengthen transparency in the sector such as the Nigeria Natural Resource Charter and the Nigeria EITI;

-- Supporting an NGO to develop a popular website to encourage public debate on the oil and gas sector (the Oil Revenue Transparency Initiative);
+- supporting an NGO to develop a popular website to encourage public debate on the oil and gas sector (the Oil Revenue Transparency Initiative);

-- Establishing a ground-breaking mapping and tracking platform on oil spills in the Niger Delta, which has enhanced citizen monitoring and reporting; and
+- establishing a ground-breaking mapping and tracking platform on oil spills in the Niger Delta, which has enhanced citizen monitoring and reporting; and

-- Supporting various Nigerian CSOs, through grants and technical assistance, in generating greater public awareness and interest in the main areas of reform in the industry.
+- supporting various Nigerian CSOs, through grants and technical assistance, in generating greater public awareness and interest in the main areas of reform in the industry.